 The valley is home to myriad observatories and I paid a visit to El Pangue with just nine other guests, where an expert astronomer allowed us to gaze at the Milky Way, Jupiter and Venus.
 I was also able to organize a private stargazing experience at my hotel (and had the option to undertake a night-time horseback ride).

 With little English being spoken, this was one area of Chile where I genuinely felt like one of the first people to tread foot.

 Chile specialist, Abbie

 By Abbie Ireland It’s no wonder that many truths remain unknown about Easter Island e, or Rapa Nui as it’s officially known.
-Located over 3,500 kilometres from mainland Chile and over 2,000 kilometres from the nearest island, it is the most remote inhabited island on earth.
+Located over 3,500 kilometers from mainland Chile and over 2,000 kilometers from the nearest island, it is the most remote inhabited island on earth.

 The Moai, believed by some to represent deceased ancestors, can be found scattered around the island, some erected in rows on platforms called Ahus and other solitary statues that lie fallen, perhaps having never reached their final destination.
 I couldn’t help but feel a sense of sadness approaching the statues that were clearly once a symbol of great status and power.
 There are so many unanswered questions about the toppling of the Moai, their beautifully carved faces now open to the elements of erosion.